 The Connection diagram is shown in Fig. 5.1.A.
 For the heater and thermolelectrical (Peltier) cooler the two regulated sections of PS-3330 power supply are used.
 Observe the polarity connections for the battery power supply and the Peltier cooler.
-Adjust the voltage to the heater by measuring it directly on the heating resistor using a digital voltmeter.
-Adjust the current through the Peltier cooler using the panel amperemeter of the PS-3330 at 50% duty cycle of the PWM control signal.
+Adjust the voltage to the heater monitoring the voltage using a digital voltmeter.